IT Cloud Administration

 Although not an admission requirement, please see the new French-language requirements for AEC programs in English.

-For more information on the fees for non-residents of Québec and international students, please click here.
+For more information on the fees for residents and non-residents of Québec and international students, please click here.

 Continuing Education – F-151